 YES, your Yellow stool with IBS may be simply due to food with yellow color.

-check what you have eaten the last couple of days, if it contained one of the below foods, it may be the cause:
+Check what you have eaten the last couple of days; if it contained one of the below foods, it might be the cause:

 - Sweet Potatoes.